 When comparing the health benefits of martial art practice to other forms of physical activity, you find they are the same.
 The facts say a brisk walk, once or twice a day, cannot be beaten as a simple and healthy, exercise.

 I reject the idea that learning taijiquan, Bagu Zhang, or Xingyiquan outside the traditional methods will lessen the value of your practice.
 I recognize any activity you undertake for self-improvement as a positive action.
 I find individuals engaged in improving themselves are engaged in improving the community.

 There are 20,000 martial art studios in the USA—three times more than Dunkin Donuts—yet most American’s think the arts are esoteric and out of reach.
 Traditional methods of practice and training have a place, but only if supplemented with modern understanding.
 Since so many martial art studios focus on self-defense or violence, they lose the true meaning of martial art practice to an audience in desperate need of it.

 We are engaged in a global community that can eliminate geographical, societal, educational, and economic boundaries.
 Re-imposing boundaries from the past serves to turn people away from actions for self-improvement.

-There are good and bad books and videos about taijiquan, baguazhang, and xingyiquan.
+There are good and bad books and videos about taijiquan, Bagu Zhang, and Xingyiquan.
 The great leveling power of the Internet, however, is that you can reach across geographical and classical boundaries to find the best instruction for you.